pedrobslisboa/full-stack-reasonml-advanced-sample/README.md

    );
 ```

-That way we would be able to have a better way to handle the data and the types, no decode needed.
+This approach aims to streamline data handling and type management, eliminating the need for manual decoding.

-But we still have to declare the decode for the register, the other way to improve it is to delivery a module to register the routes, so we can have a better way to organize the routes and the components.
+However, we still need to specify the decoder when registering routes.
+An alternative improvement is to deliver a module for route registration, allowing for better organization of routes and components.

 ```reason
 open DynamicRouting;